Facilities, Expertise, and Methods

 As a medium-sized, independent laboratory we offer customers a personalised and flexible approach, and encourage you to discuss the planning of field programs, or any unusual analyses or problems with our experts.

-Specific client needs can be accommodated with tailored testing programs, just contact our expert chemists or biologists to discuss.
+We accommodate specific testing needs with tailored testing programs, just contact our expert chemists or biologists to discuss.